 6. An Excellent Score

 Clinton Shorter is a mastermind.
 The Expanse’s score is everything on its own and the greatest treat to the episodes.
-It’s otherworldly in all the right ways and dare I say, one of the epics.
+It’s otherworldly in all the right ways and, dare I say, one of the epics.
 No matter how eager I am to skip the intro and get into the episode, it’s impossible not to let the opening theme, appropriately titled “The Expanse” play to the end.
 A score enhances the plot, heightens the emotions, and grounds the universe beautifully—The Expanse’s score succeeds in all this while telling stories on its own.
-There are so few words to describe, you just gotta listen.
+There are so few words to describe it, you just gotta listen.

 7. Visually Mesmerizing

 It’s a good thing The Expanse is featured on a streaming service with a big budget because the visuals will remain groundbreaking to the end.
 So few shows manage to build a world that feels believable when they aren’t on a network like HBO, but The Expanse succeeded even in its previous home on Syfy.
 Where cinematography and editing are concerned, The Expanse feels like the type of show that was previously in theaters.
 I can only imagine the encapsulating experience of watching this series on a larger screen.
-Point being, it’s stunning.
+The point being, it’s stunning.
 There are multiple shots throughout the series that have prompted audible gasps from all of us.

 8. Brilliant Writing and Direction

-The creative decisions often made on this series to enhance the plot are always decisions we have come to respect.
+The creative decisions often made in this series to enhance the plot are always decisions we have come to respect.
 The strategic decisions made on behalf of the directing have enhanced telling stories that would have otherwise not been as transparent, and in the fourth season especially, it works best to bring out emotions in characters that may not be at the forefront of the scene.
 It’s as simple as the way in which two people have a virtual conversation.
 Or rather, it’s the way in which a simple moment can feel like such a powerful showcase of serenity.
 (There’s a scene specifically in season one that comes to mind and just…chef’s kiss.)
-But without saying too much so we don’t spoil, you’ll want to pay attention to everything that’s on screen and you’ll be impressed with what you find.
+But without saying too much so we don’t spoil it, you’ll want to pay attention to everything that’s on-screen and you’ll be impressed with what you find.